isomerpages/nlb-biblioasia/_holding-area/Loke Wan Tho: A Photo Essay.md

 As the chairman of the Sports Centre Fund appeal committee, Loke helped to accelerate plans to build Singapore’s youth sports centre and donated $25,000 to it.
 The centre opened in the old Kallang airport in January 1956.[^9] Loke also hired Wong Peng Soon, Malaya’s top badminton player, as a coach at the centre, and funded his salary for three years. [^10]

 ![loke wan tho sports centre](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-sports-centre.jpg)
 <div style="background-color: white;"> Loke speaking at the opening of the centre in old Kallang airport, January 1956.
-The centre would provide training in swimming, boxing, basketball, athletics, etc.[^11]<i> Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>
+The centre would provide training in swimming, boxing, basketball, athletics, etc.<i> Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore</i>.</div>

 #### **An Acclaimed Photographer**
 Loke took birding expeditions in India and New Guinea with famous Indian ornithologist Salim Ali.
-According to Salim Ali, Loke was always cheerful and had never once complained on their field trips, even in cowsheds, in rough living conditions, or of his dysentery.[^12]
+According to Salim Ali, Loke was always cheerful and had never once complained on their field trips, even in cowsheds, in rough living conditions, or of his dysentery.[^11]

-Loke’s diary on the expeditions reveals his passion for ornithology:[^13]
+Loke’s diary on the expeditions reveals his passion for ornithology:[^12]

 > The scene of immense activity is thrilling to look at, and to hear.
 When the White Ibis and the Little Egrets are back in the Heronry at evening time, it looks as if a snowstorm is blowing about the tree tops.

 ![loke wan tho White Ibis and Little Egrets](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-company-of-birds.jpg)
 <div style="background-color: white;"> White Ibis and Little Egrets, taken by Loke Wan Tho in India.<i> Images reproduced from Loke Wan Tho, Loke Wan Tho's Birds with Extracts from His Diaries and from A Company of Birds (Mumbai: Bombay Natural History Society, 2008), 140, 144</i>.</div>

 Besides birds, Loke also took photographs of Angkor, which were published in former governor Malcolm MacDonald’s book Angkor.
-Honoured by Cambodian premier Prince Norodom Sihanouk for his photography of Angkor sites, Loke was given the title of Officer of the Royal Order of Cambodia in 1959.[^14]
+Honoured by Cambodian premier Prince Norodom Sihanouk for his photography of Angkor sites, Loke was given the title of Officer of the Royal Order of Cambodia in 1959.[^13]

 ![loke wan tho angkor ](/images/Vol%2018%20Issue%203/Loke%20Wan%20Tho%20More%20Resources/loke-wan-tho-angkor.jpg)
 <div style="background-color: white;"> Angkor Wat seen through the main entrance; gateway into Angkor Thom.<i> Images reproduced from Malcolm MacDonald, Angkor, with One Hundred and Twelve Photographs by Loke Wan Tho and the Author (London: Jonathan Cape, 1958), plates 54, 85</i>.</div>